csmutz/apache_tcp_info/README.md

 TCP_INFO: https://linuxgazette.net/136/pfeiffer.html

+#### Module Development

+See modules/examples/mod_example_hooks.c for best documentation on callbacks.

+Is there a better resource?

 #### Changes to Apache

 To get access to saved SYN, core apache will need to be modified to set SOCKOPT on listen socket.
  - See server/listen.c
  - Use ListenBackLog as example of configuration directive
  - Use defined(SO_REUSEPORT) as example to ensure linux version
+ - Is there any way to get acces to the listen socket (the accept socket is easy) from in the module?
+Even if we could, isn't global setting best anyway?

 ### References: